5 Things You Need to Do if You Want the Best Candidates for Your Open Job Roles

 5. Source for Closed Roles First

 Building a long-term talent pool requires you to work backward or prepare in case you need to fill a role quickly.
-That means building a network of candidates that are already vetted or can quickly move through the pipeline.
+That means building a network of best candidates that are already vetted or can quickly move through the pipeline.
 You can do this by utilizing ATS systems or referrals.

 An ATS (applicant tracking system) can qualify candidates and store them elsewhere if they don’t get hired.
 If they weren’t hired, ask yourself if they could be a better fit for another role.